 Holocaust Quotations: Windows to the Past

-Ken Roman 1945 We instinctively gravitate towards reading quotations because these words reflect immense truths in few words.
+Ken Roman 1945 Quotations are powerful gems of wisdom.
+We gravitate toward reading quotations because they reflect immense truths in few words.
 They are thought-provoking, powerful, emotive, and cautionary.
-But while we are inspired by them, we must also realize that they are meant to teach us lessons.
-This is the platform from which we may immerse ourselves into a deeper study of the Holocaust.
-Every one must study history and gain an understanding of the causes of World War Two, as well as recognizing the roots of Anti-Semitism.
-I strongly urge you to schedule a visit to a Holocaust museum or enroll in a Holocaust Studies program at a community college.
+But while we are inspired by them, we must also realize that they are intended to illuminate certain truths.
+This is the platform from which we may be drawn into the study of the Holocaust.
+It is essential that we learn about history, to gain an understanding of the causes of World War Two, as well as recognize the roots of Anti-Semitism.
+I urge you to schedule a visit to a Holocaust museum as a first step towards greater understanding; or enroll in a Holocaust Studies program at a community college.
 I have gathered numerous quotations from the web.
 But I have also included quotes from my late cousin, Ken Roman, and from his friend the late Joe Korzenik.
 They were both imprisoned in Flossenburg concentration camp during World War Two.
-(Ken wrote extensively about their friendship in his memoirs.)
-It is my hope that these quotations will raise awar
+(Ken wrote extensively about their friendship